 VPN performance is a tricky thing to measure accurately because there are so many variables: where you are in the world, what you’re doing, what equipment you’re using and what time of day it is.
 But bearing all that in mind, in our experience ExpressVPN offers the best all-round performance in terms of speed, privacy and access.

-It’s not the simplest VPN to use; we’d recommend TunnelBear, number 4 on our list, if you’re a nervous newbie.
-But if you're struggling, there are a good selection of tutorials to get you started.
-And most impressively, it’s the only service here to offer live chat support, 24 hours a day, seven days a week.
+It’s not the simplest VPN to use, and if you're a nervous newbie we’d recommend TunnelBear, number 5 on our list.
+But ExpressVPN does offer a good selection of tutorials to get you started, and if you've used a VPN before you should be fine.
+Most impressively, it’s the only service here to offer live chat support, 24 hours a day, seven days a week.

-Note, however, that ExpressVPN only offers three connections at any one time, so if you have a lot of devices that need to be connected simultaneously, you’ll need to go elsewhere (or purchase extra subscriptions).
+Note, however, that ExpressVPN only offers five connections at any one time, so if you have a lot of devices that need to be connected simultaneously, you’ll need to go elsewhere (or purchase extra subscriptions).

 With a cartoon bear guiding you through, instructions are jargon-free, written in plain English, and fully designed with beginners in mind.
 The flipside is that this is a service that experienced users might find too basic.